New! Check out the The Canon M50 Filmmaking Guide (eBook)

 The M50’s 4K mode does need a little help to get good results though: the Dual Pixel autofocus is not available in 4K, and there’s an additional crop when switching to 4K.
 But the 4K image itself is actually very detailed and sharp, with great color and dynamic range.
 This is mostly due to the high bitrate of 120 Mbps and the fact that there’s no pixel-binning or line-skipping in 4k.
 Below I’ll explain how to work around these limitations and how to set up the M50 for 4K filmmaking.

 To combat the considerable crop-factor in 4K, you’ll want to pick up an ultra wide-angle lens.
-Luckily ultra-wides for APS-C sensors are a lot cheaper then their full-frame counterparts.
+Luckily ultra-wides for APS-C sensors are a lot cheaper than their full-frame counterparts.
 Canons offers the EOS-M 11-22 f4-5.6 as a kit with the M50, and with the EOS-M to EF adapter you can use the excellent (and very affordable) Canon EF-S 10-18 f4.5-5.6 (which I use).
 The latter gives you a field of view of 22-40mm full frame equivalent, which is perfect for general purpose filmmaking.
 Many Canon shooters already own the Sigma 18-35 or Canon 17-55, both of which would complement the range of 10-18 perfectly.
 There’s also the Samyang 12mm f2.8, if you need better low-light performance and shallower depth of field from your wide-angle lens.

 The Canon M50 with the EF adapter and the EF-S 10-18mm